budipest/api/README.md

 # budipest-api

-This is an Express API with Node.js and Google App Engine for the Budipest app.
+This is an Express API with Node.js for the Budipest app.

 ## What will this service do?